yschroe/chessalyzer.js/README.md

         If no piece starts at the passed square, `name` and `color` are empty strings.

--   `loopData`: Contains informations about the square the current heatmap value shall be calculated for.
-The structure of `loopData` is the same as of `sqrData`.
+-   `loopSqrData`: Contains informations about the square the current heatmap value shall be calculated for.
+The structure of `loopSqrData` is the same as of `sqrData`.
 The `generateHeatMap()` function loops over every square of the board to calculate a heat map value for each tile.
 -   `optData`: Optional data you may need in this function.
 For example, if you wanted to generate a heatmap to show the average position of a piece after X moves, you could pass that 'X' here.

 ## Tracked statistics